BTST

 Pattern 1 — via stack().api (recommended for runtime server code)

 After calling stack(), the returned object includes a fully-typed api namespace.
-Getters are pre-bound to the adapter:
+Getters and mutations are pre-bound to the adapter:

 app/lib/stack.ts